Jybbs/Thermur/README.md

 ### Speed Regulation Through Marginal Confinement

 Natural flocks maintain remarkably stable cruising speeds despite constant interactions and perturbations.
-Cavagna et al. [^16] discovered this emerges from "marginal speed confinement," wherein agents experience minimal resistance near their preferred speed but strong forces prevent extreme deviations.
-This quartic potential approach resolves a fundamental conflict in collective behavior, since it allows natural speed fluctuations necessary for information transfer while preventing the flock from dispersing or stalling.
+This stability emerges from marginal speed confinement [^16], a mechanism where birds experience minimal resistance near their preferred velocity but increasingly strong restoring forces as they deviate further from it.
+The quartic potential structure, rather than the simpler quadratic forms often used in robotics, resolves a fundamental tension in collective behavior.
+It permits the speed fluctuations necessary for information propagation while preventing the flock from either dispersing into chaos or grinding to a halt.

 Our implementation uses this biologically-validated mechanism instead of artificial damping, ensuring agents achieve their full cruising speed of 11.1 m/s rather than being artificially capped at lower velocities.

+### Aerodynamic Realism

+Starlings don't fly through still air.
+They navigate wind fields that constantly push and pull them, demanding continuous adjustment of their flight forces.
+Our physics incorporates realistic aerodynamic drag calibrated from wind tunnel measurements of European starlings [^18], wherein drag depends on motion through the air mass itself rather than motion relative to the ground.

+This distinction matters profoundly.
+A bird flying at 11 m/s into a 5 m/s headwind experiences the same aerodynamic forces as one flying at 16 m/s in calm air.
+Our agents exploit tailwinds to conserve energy, work harder against headwinds to maintain speed, and allow crosswinds to naturally drift them sideways.

+These dynamics emerge naturally from the physics rather than being explicitly programmed.
+The calibration from empirical bird flight data ensures that when our flock encounters the complex wind fields around wildfire plumes from WRF-Fire simulations, their responses match what we would observe in real starlings navigating similar conditions.

 ### Density Waves and Thermal Response